Battlefield 4: Naval Strike

 On August 20, 2013, DICE LA unveiled Battlefield 4: Naval Strike at Gamescom 2013.
 It involves dynamic combat on four new maps, Wave Breaker, Nansha Strike, Operation Mortar, and Lost Islands, which take place in the South China Sea and features a new mode called "Carrier Assault" inspired by Battlefield 2142.
 The original release date was planned for March 25, 2014 for premium members and April 8, 2014, for non-premium members but was delayed several hours before release for Xbox One and PC without a new release date being set.
 On March 26, 2014, Naval Strike was released for premium members on PlayStation 3, PlayStation 4 and Xbox 360.
 The Xbox One version was released for premium members on March 27, 2014, and the PC version was released on March 31, 2014.

 Dragon's Teeth

 At Gamescom 2013, DICE LA unveiled Battlefield 4: Dragon's Teeth.
 Its maps take place in war-torn cities locked down by the People's Liberation Army.
 Dragon's Teeth was released on July 15, 2014, for Battlefield 4 Premium Members.
 For Non-Premium members it was released 2 weeks later on July 29, 2014.
 A new game mode included in this Dragon's Teeth DLC is called "Chain Link".
 There are four new maps included in Dragon's Teeth called "Lumphini Garden, Pearl Market, Propaganda, and Sunken Dragon".
-There are 11 new Assignments and a new assault drone called the "R.A.W.R" that can be found on those four maps.
+There are 11 new Assignments and a new assault drone called the "RAWR" that can be found on those four maps.